Skill and Fitness Levels Explained

 - You’ll have a go on moderate technical features, such as small rock gardens, small drops and steeper sections, but may get off and walk certain technical features

-- You ride more than once a week throughout your biking season
+- You mountain bike two or three times a week throughout your biking season

 - And the ‘+’ part of ‘Intermediate+’ means that you will be aiming to tackle more of those moderate technical features

 - You are very confident handling most types of riding and obstacles, including drops (up to 1 foot), rocks, logs, switchbacks, larger rock gardens and sustained technical singletrack

 - You can brake, use gears and corner instinctively

 - You have excellent bike handling skills and can lift front and rear wheels, do small jumps, corner, climb and descend steep trails